Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Second-Guessing Is Unproductive

-Second-guessing appears to affect many dog owners, causing them to wonder what the outcome could have been if they did things differently.
+Second-guessing appears to affect many dog owners (some call it the "coulda, woulda, shoulda stage"), causing them to wonder what the outcome could have been if they did things differently.
 This mental torture is not productive at all as it actually stalls the healing process.
 Although guilt is considered a normal part of the grieving process, Dr. Kübler-Ross finds that guilt may be one of the most painful stages.

 The Difference Between Guilt and Regret